Protecting Our Clean Water

 Water is a way of life in the South

 SELC is a principal defender of basic national clean water protections that are now under attack.
 Protecting the South’s waters against pollution is our top priority.
 Clean water is fundamental to the South’s way of life.
-We have more miles of rivers and more acres of wetlands than any other region in the continental United States.
 Every day, our families count on clean water for drinking, cooking, and bathing.
 Our agricultural economies depend on clean water.
 Our local businesses rely on clean water—from our local breweries and restaurants to tourism, fishing, hunting, and outdoor outfitters.
 The health of our waters, families, and communities are tied together throughout the South.

 Toxic brew of polluters and politics

 Despite the fundamental necessity of clean water, one of the earliest decisions by the Trump administration was to attack the protective reach of the Clean Water Act, which has kept our nation’s waters clean for nearly 50 years.
 This national law is a central tool used by state and local governments to shield and protect clean water needed for healthy communities and families.
 The fossil fuel interests now controlling Washington want to see that shield thrown away.

 Allowing open dumping into upstream waters spells trouble for everyone downstream.
 Pollution dumped by industry flows from smaller streams into our rivers and lakes, across state lines, and downriver, contaminating waters used by families and communities for drinking water and recreation.
 The best way to protect clean water is to stop harmful pollution at its source, before it reaches our waterways.